-What is a Human Factors Engineer or Ergonomist?
+What You Need to Know About Human Factors Engineer or Ergonomist

 Human Factors Engineer or Ergonomist Responsibilities

 - Develop or implement research methodologies or statistical analysis plans to test and evaluate developmental prototypes used in new products or processes, such as cockpit designs, user workstations, or computerized human models.

 - Estimate time or resource requirements for ergonomic or human factors research or development projects.

 - Perform statistical analyses, such as social network pattern analysis, network modeling, discrete event simulation, agent-based modeling, statistical natural language processing, computational sociology, mathematical optimization, or systems dynamics.

 - Apply modeling or quantitative analysis to forecast events, such as human decisions or behaviors, the structure or processes of organizations, or the attitudes or actions of human groups.

 - Develop or implement human performance research, investigation, or analysis protocols.